huntdatacenter/docs/docs/privacy-statement.md

 As a research participants, you have rights under the European privacy regulation (GDPR) when your information is collected and used.

-**Contact the organzation that collected or control your information to invoke these rights.**
+**Contact the organization that collected or control your information to invoke these rights.**

 For example, organizations that collect your information for research have a duty to information you about how they use this information in an easy-to-understand manner, to provide you with a mechanisms so you can modify or withdraw your consent, object to their processing, access your information, and to provide you with a copy of the information they hold if you request this.